-As a direct response to the increasingly diversified communities, many schools in Norway have developed pedagogical practices to promote international awareness, social cohesion and inclusion by arranging an international day, week or festival in various forms.
-Interestingly, while dominant theory-based research has traditionally criticized pedagogical initiatives of this kind, referring to multicultural school events as counterproductive to the aim of inclusion, more recent empirical studies have presented a more nuanced picture.
+As a direct response to increasing diverse communities, many schools in Norway have developed pedagogical practices to promote international awareness, social cohesion, and inclusion by arranging international days, weeks, or festivals in various forms.
+Interestingly, while dominant theory-based research has traditionally criticised pedagogical initiatives of this kind, referring to multicultural school events as counterproductive to the aim of inclusion (Hoffman 1996; Troyna 1993; Øzerk 2008), more recent empirical studies have presented a more nuanced picture.
 By telling the stories of the participants, this research describes the same events as treasured and valuable.
+Researchers have specifically asserted